matn7/CS-Notes/src/main/java/basic_java/STARS.md

 To restrict Generics to a subclass of particular class we can use Generic Restrictions.
 "T extends Number"
-We can use the class MyListRestricted with any class extending (subclass) of Number - Float, Integer, Double String is not valid substitute for "T extends Number"
+We can use the class MyListRestricted with any class extending (subclass) of Number - Float, Integer, Double String is valid substitute for "T extends Number"
 ```java
 class MyListRestricted<T extends Number> {
        private List<T> values;